SanyokN/fitlife-analytics-case/README.md

 FitLife is a subscription‑based fitness app offering a **7‑day trial** followed by a **$9.99 monthly plan**.
 The analysis focuses on:

-- Funnel conversion by acquisition channel
+- End-to-end funnel conversion by acquisition channel
 - Weekly and monthly retention patterns
 - LTV, CAC efficiency, and ROMI
 - A/B test of a redesigned Paywall